CodeURJC-DAW-2018-19/santatecla-listados-1/README.md

 @Configuration
 - MvcConfig
 - SecurityApiRest
+- JsonAdapterWithPageable

 CONTROLLER:
 @RestController
-- ConceptRest has an association relationship with: Concept, Question, Item and ConceptService
+- ConceptRest has an association relationship with: Concept, Question, Item, Lesson, UploadFileServiceImpli, LessonService and ConceptService
-- QuestionRest has an association relationship with: Concept, Question, Item, Answer and QuestionService
+- QuestionRest has an association relationship with: Concept, Question, Item, Answer, ConceptService and QuestionService
-- ItemRest has an association relationship with: Concept, Question, Item and ItemService
+- ItemRest has an association relationship with: Concept, Question, Item, ConceptService and ItemService
-- AnswerRest has an association relationship with: Question, Answer, User and AnswerService
+- AnswerRest has an association relationship with: Question, Answer, User, UserComponent, ConceptService, QuestionService and AnswerService
 - LessonsRest has an association relationship with: Concept, Lesson and LessonService
 - UserRest has an association relationship with: User, UserService and UserComponent

-All @RestController inherit from class CheckIfCreate.
+All @RestController inherit from class OperationsRest.

-- CheckIfCreate
+- OperationsRest

 @ControllerAdvice
 - RestControllerExceptionHandler